Shapley Value Computation in Ontology-Mediated Query Answering: Drastic Shapley Value Computation in the Ontology Setting: Definitions and First Intractability Results

 \subsection{Approximation and Relevance}

-In view of the hardness results of \Cref{prop:tbox,prop:kb1,prop:kb2}, an alternative would be to give up on the precise "Shapley value" and instead find an approximation, or at the very least distinguish between elements having a zero or non-zero "Shapley value". \AP We call the elements with non-zero values ""relevant""\footnote{The identification of relevant axioms / assertions has been considered in previous work on explaining DL entailments and query answers, see e.g.\ \cite{DBLP:conf/kr/PenalozaS10,DBLP:conf/ecai/CeylanLMV20}.}, because they are exactly those that appear in some "minimal support".
-However, observe that the "Shapley value" is more informative than "relevance": in \cref{ex:shap} all considered "assertions" are "relevant", but have different "Shapley values".
+In view of the hardness results of \Cref{prop:tbox,prop:kb1,prop:kb2,prop:kb3}, an alternative would be to give up on the precise "drastic Shapley value" and instead find an approximation, or at the very least distinguish between elements having a zero or non-zero "drastic Shapley value", because, as discussed at the end of \Cref{ssec:drshap}, this would mean identifying the "relevant" facts.

-There have been different works on approximating "Shapley values" in the context of "databases" \cite{livshitsShapleyValueTuples2021,khalilComplexityShapleyValue2023}, but in the case of $\Shapleyn{\qreach}$ it has been shown in \cite[Theorem 5.1]{khalilComplexityShapleyValue2023} that no multiplicative FPRAS approximation can be found unless\footnote{The KR'24 proceedings version of this article says `$\mathsf{BPP} \inc \NP$' ---it is a typo.} $\NP\inc\mathsf{BPP}$,\footnote{The cited article gives a so-called additive approximation, but its use is very limited by the fact that it cannot decide "relevance".} because merely deciding "relevance" is $\NP$-hard ---indeed, it can be used to decide if a given edge lies on a simple path from $s$ to $t$, which is a known $\NP$-complete problem.
-Hence, in the previous cases we have considered, the intractability stems from the notion of "relevance" rather than from the precise "Shapley value".
+Previous work on approximating "drastic Shapley values" in the context of "databases" \cite{livshitsShapleyValueTuples2021,khalilComplexityShapleyValue2023} considered so-called Fully Polynomial Randomized Approximation Schemes (FPRAS), and more concretely the following two variants. \AP An ""additive FPRAS"" for a function $f$ is a randomized algorithm $A(x,\eps,\delta)$ that takes an instance $x$ for $f$ as well as two parameters $\eps,\delta \in (0;1)$, whose runtime is polynomial in $x, \nicefrac{1}{\eps}, \log(\nicefrac{1}{\delta})$, and such that:

+\AP A ""multiplicative FPRAS"" (often known as simply `FPRAS') is of the same form but must instead satisfy: